 - What do you hope to accomplish over the next 12 weeks?

 There is a saying in movie marketing that everybody is nobody and niches make you riches.
-With the democratization of film distribution (through companies like our advertiser Distribber), it is now essential to define your target audience before you even put pen to paper.
+With the democratization of film distribution, it is now essential to define your target audience before you even put pen to paper.
 Is there an audience that already exists for your movie?
 Where does your audience congregate online?

 We will provide you with some tips on how to define your market.